erpalma/throttled/README.md

 ```

 ## Debug
-You can enable the `--debug` option to read back written values and check if the script is working properly.
+You can enable the `--debug` option to read back written values and check if the tool is working properly.
 At the statup it will also show the CPUs platform info which contains information about multiplier values and features present for this CPU.
-Additionally the script will print the thermal status per core which is handy when it comes to figuring out the reason for CPU throttle.
+Additionally the tool will print the thermal status per core which is handy when it comes to figuring out the reason for CPU throttle.
 Status fields stands for the current throttle reason or condition and log shows if this was a throttle reason since the last interval.
 This is an example output:
 ```
 ./lenovo_fix.py --debug